GB 6675.3-2025 Safety of toys - Part 3: Flammability

 costume intended to be worn by a child to facilitate imaginative play where the child pretends to be a character

-Note 1 to entry: Costumes and garments for children less than 12 months old are not regarded as toy disguise costumes since such children are unable to engage in character role-play (see A.4).
+Note 1: Costumes and garments for children less than 12 months old are not regarded as toy disguise costumes since such children are unable to engage in character role-play (see A.4).

-Note 2 to entry: A toy disguise costume can be a single article or a clothing ensemble with multiple articles.
-A wizard’s cloak or a princess’s dress are examples of single article toy disguise costumes.
+Note 2: A toy disguise costume can be a single article or a clothing ensemble with multiple articles.
+A wizard’s cloak and a princess’s dress are examples of single article toy disguise costumes.
 A superhero’s cape and bodice and gloves are examples of a clothing ensemble with multiple articles.

 3.16